zhuofachen/Bitcoin_Sync_IBLT_Research/README.txt

 # IBLT-Research

 This is Zhuofa Chen working on a new version of IBLT implementation.
+Contact Zhuofa Chen at zfchen@bu.edu.

 Description of Files: